ColdTrick/socialink/README.txt

 - URL: http://code.google.com/p/oauth/

 == 3.
 ToDo ==
+- Post to The Wire
+- Twitter in
-- if the wire to network, prevent twitter deadloops
+- If The Wire to network, prevent twitter deadloops
+- Share content on social networks